ARMmbed/dapjs/src/documentation.md

 // open hid device
 await this.hid.open();
 dapDevice = new DAPjs.DAP(this.hid);
+// contains flash algorithms data and memory map let flashAlgorithmsData = {};
-const flashAlgorithm = await DAPjs.FlashAlgorithm.load(this.deviceCode);
+let flashAlgorithm = new DAPjs.FlashAlgorithm(flashAlgorithmsData, this.deviceCode);
 this.target = new DAPjs.FlashTarget(dapDevice, flashAlgorithm);

 // init and halt target